-Travel Mom Petra joins us in this episode to tell us all about her perfectly Parisian adventures with husband Keld, son Viggo (12 years old) and daughter Torra (10 years old).
+Travel Mom Petra joins us in this episode to tell us all about her perfect trip to Paris with the kids, son Viggo (12 years old) and daughter Torra (10 years old), and husband Keld.

 How long was your trip?

-We spent 5 days in Paris, which I highly recommend, as part of our annual trip to Europe.
+Our trip to Paris with the kids was 5 days, which I highly recommend, as part of our annual trip to Europe.
 My husband Keld is Danish, so we go back every year to see family and friends.